Nagendra Prasad Sarbadhikari: Works and activities

-It was Nagendra Prasad who taught the game to his classmates at the Hare School compound in 1877, after he observed British soldiers playing the game in the ground of Calcutta FC.
+It was Nagendra Prasad who taught the game to his classmates at the Hare School compound in 1877, after he observed British soldiers playing the game in the ground of Calcutta FC while he's paasing near by road in a horse chariot.
 He then convinced his friends about the game and bought a ball from Messrs Manton & Co. in Bowbazar, and was later assisted and guided by professor of the Presidency College, G. A. Stack.
 Thus, attracted by the enthusiasm of the boys, the European teachers of the school and adjacent colleges encouraged Nagendra Prasad and his companions to promote the game among other students in and around Calcutta.
 The very next day Nagendra and his friends started playing football on school premises.
-The Boys' Club, founded by Nagendra Prasad along with his royal friend Nagendra Mullick around this time, was the first Indian initiative to create a football organization.
+The Boys' Club, founded by Nagendra Prasad in 1880, along with his royal friend Nagendra Mullick around this time, was the first Indian initiative to create a football organization.

 Later, he formed a string of sporting clubs in Calcutta in the 1880s, one of the first being the Wellington Club in 1884.
 Wellington Club was formed as merger of all three of his own clubs: Boys Club, Friends Club, and Presidency Club.
 India's first football coach Dukhiram Majumder also played for his club.
 Moni Das was one of the first members to be inducted by Nagendra Prasad to the Wellington Club, but the other members of the club protested about playing with this man as he was from the lower caste.
 Sarbadhikary said that a sporting ground is beyond any prejudice, but after the members' continued protest, he chose to dismantle the Wellington Club.
 Soon after, 500 members left and Nagendra Prasad founded the Sovabazar Club in 1887, which would become one of the leading sports institutions of colonial India.
 The club was later patronized by both the Shobhabazar Raj and Cooch Behar State, and participated in tournaments like Trades Cup.
 The first member of this new club was Moni Das.
 Das later captained the Mohun Bagan AC, yet another legendary institution of sports in India, in colonial and post-colonial era.
 Sarbadhikari's close friend Kalicharan Mittir (also 'Mitra') later captained as well as became an official of Sovabazar Club.
 Thus a man from the lower caste, through footballing process and sport broke into the upper echelons of the Hindu society.
 He also founded the Howrah Sporting Club in Howrah in association with Bama Charan Kundu.